MedSecurance/Assurance/README.md

 - **Project:** MedSecurance (EC Project No. 101095448)
 - **Consortium Partners:**
-  University of Warwick, CEA, BioAssist, University of Birmingham, European University of Cyprus, UPC, and others.
+  University of Warwick, CEA, BioAssist, StabVida, University of Birmingham, European University of Cyprus, UPC, and others.

 ---